Register Machines

 write // So we can write x

-We can make all the arguments implicit if we just organize all our registers like a stack:
+We can make all the operands implicit (except of course for loads and jumps) if we just organize all our registers like a stack:

 0AC (Stack Machine)